thomasabishop/eolas/Electronics/Digital_Circuits/Latches.md

 ## What is a latch

 A latch is a circuit component that works as a very basic memory device.
 It is capable of setting and resetting a single bit.
+We can remember what it does by thinking of a door latch: once you turn the key the lock is set, when you turn it back it is unset.

 The **SR Latch** (for "set/reset") has two inputs: S (for set) and R (for reset) and one output, Q. Q stands for the bit that is remembered.
 There is also not-Q which is the opposite of whatever Q is currently set to.